 “Our whole mission statement is to find those ways to work across the aisle and to bring the conversation back to the table.
 We make the joke now that you have to come like Noah’s Ark — you have to come two by two, you have to have a Republican and a Democrat,” she says.
 “I think we can find some consensus there and show people that we can begin to talk again.

 March 6 Primary

-Laura Moser, Texas District 7 [Update: Placed second in primary and heads to runoff May 22]
+Laura Moser, Texas District 7 [Update: Lost May 22 primary runoff]

 The daughter of a refugee from Nazi Germany, Laura Moser, like so many others, was stunned and sickened when Donald Trump won the presidency.
 “Jewish persecution was an ever-looming reality, but always an abstract one.
 Was that about to change?” she worried.